 What to Do If You Have the Flu

-If you have flu symptoms, call your doctor, visit a Community Clinic at Walgreens, MedCheck or schedule a virtual appointment.
+If you have flu symptoms, Community makes it easy to get care.
+Call your doctor, visit a Community Clinic at Walgreens, find your nearest MedCheck or schedule a virtual appointment.
 A caregiver can prescribe you an antiviral medication to lessen the effects and duration of the flu.

 Explore our convenient Connect to Care options to get exceptional care when you need it.